Yaulendil/dsmsg/README.md

 ![docs.rs](https://docs.rs/dsmsg/badge.svg?style=for-the-badge)
 ](https://docs.rs/dsmsg)

-##### Random generator for online messages from Dark Souls, Demon's Souls, Bloodborne, and Sekiro.
+##### Random generator for online messages from Dark Souls, Demon's Souls, Bloodborne, Sekiro, and Elden Ring.

 Generates messages in the format of one of any game in the series, chosen randomly.
 Messages from the more recent titles may have a second part, in which case the two parts will be joined by a conjunction.